aiyanajade/loan-default-risk-analysis/README.md

 Horizon Financial Group has issued over 600 personal loans across 2024 and 2025.
 The company has noticed that roughly 1 in 4 loans are defaulting, which is well above their target of 12%.

-The VP of Risk has asked your team to analyze the existing loan book and borrower data to answer key questions about what is driving defaults.
-Your analysis will directly inform changes to their credit scoring model and loan approval thresholds.
+Analysis of existing loan book and borrower data to answer key questions about what is driving defaults.
+The analysis will directly inform changes to credit scoring model and loan approval thresholds.

 ## How to Run